 - Challenge your musicians to create songs about the events, people, or in the style of the historical period they are studying.
 Listen to: American Songs, and Modernity Songs

 - Go to the movies.
 Of course, there are the classics like Spartacus and Gone With the Wind, but more recent historical movies like A Knight’s Tale (pure fun), Apollo 13, and 1917 are great for high schoolers to watch and analyze, too.
+Be sure to check out our movie lists and guides for more great ideas!

 - Look for plays and musicals being performed near you that reflect the time period you are studying.
 I was a theatre nerd in high school and college, and I can tell you that without a doubt, my most thorough history knowledge came by way of loving a show, learning all the lyrics, sometimes performing in a production, and researching all there was to know about the subject simply because I was passionate.
 Some musicals based on history are available to see in local or Broadway touring productions or in movies: Hamilton, Les Miserables, Little Women, 1776, Come From Away, Big River, The Scotsboro Boys, Evita, Annie Get Your Gun, Bonnie and Clyde, Will Rogers Follies, George M, Ragtime, The Civil War, Barnum, Fiorello, The Unsinkable Molly Brown, Titanic, Catch Me if You Can, The Sound of Music, The King and I, State Fair, Gypsy, Me and My Girl, Mack and Mabel, Beautiful, The Boy From Oz, Funny Girl, On Your Feet!, Million Dollar Quartet, Newsies, Chaplin.